|120B.019||REPEALING PROFILE OF LEARNING STATUTES AND RULES.|

 (3) three credits of science, including at least one credit in biology;

-A course credit is equivalent to a student's successful completion of an academic year of study or a student's mastery of the applicable subject matter, as determined by the local school district.
+A course credit is equivalent to a student successfully completing an academic year of study or a student mastering the applicable subject matter, as determined by the local school district.

 Notwithstanding any law to the contrary, any secondary school student who has completed all required courses or standards may, with the approval of the student, the student's parent or guardian, and local school officials, graduate before the completion of the school year.
 General education revenue attributable to the student must be paid as though the student was in attendance for the entire year.